Law, J.D.

 - Sensitize students to legal ethics and norms, including the obligation to engage in public service

-Core Curriculum ("First-Year" Courses)
+Core Curriculum ("First-year" Courses)

-The law school's required core curriculum includes 30 credits of classes designed to allow students to develop foundational analytical and writing skills necessary for law practice.
+The law school's required core curriculum includes 29 credits of classes designed to allow students to develop foundational analytical and writing skills necessary for law practice.
 First-year, full-time students must take these courses in the first two semesters.
 Part-time students complete these courses within the first two years of study.
 The core curriculum includes:

 - Civil Procedure